Total correlations and mutual information: Introduction

-In the present paper, we show that this is not the case for some classically correlated quantum mixed states and therefore in general case quantum mutual information cannot be considered as a measure of total correlations of bipartite quantum states.
+In this Letter, we argue that there exist classically correlated quantum states for which quantum mutual information cannot be considered as a proper measure of total correlations and for these states we propose a different way of quantifying total correlations.